ryansobol/eslint-config-ryansobol/README.md

 };
 ```

-Run the package globally and fix any linting errors.
+Run `eslint` globally and fix any linting errors.

 ```shell
 eslint .